hybridgroup/gophercar/README.md

 ![Gophercar FPV](https://github.com/hybridgroup/gophercar/blob/master/images/gophercar-fpv.gif?raw=true)

-Gophercar is like Donkeycar ([http://www.donkeycar.com/](http://www.donkeycar.com/)), but written in Go.
+Gophercar is a DIY platform for self-driving miniature cars like Donkeycar ([http://www.donkeycar.com/](http://www.donkeycar.com/)), but is written in the Go programming language.
 The idea is to make Gophercar able to run on any of the supported Donkeycar cars/hardware without any modification.

-## How it will work
+## How it works

 ![Arch](https://github.com/hybridgroup/gophercar/blob/master/images/arch.png?raw=true)